Who will referee the Champions League final between Bayern Munich and PSG? | Goal.com

 The 44-year-old Italian will be helped by linesmen Lorenzo Manganelli and Alessandro Giallatini, who are both also from Italy, while Romanian Ovidiu Hategan will serve as the final's fourth official.

-Orsato was the fourth official for last year's Europa League final between Arsenal and Chelsea which the Blues won 4-1 courtesy of a brace from Eden Hazard.
+Orsato was the fourth official for last year's Europa League final between Arsenal and Chelsea - which the Blues won 4-1 with the help of a brace from Eden Hazard.

 The Italian became a FIFA referee in 2010 and served as a VAR referee for the 2018 World Cup in Russia.